hoamle/hoamle.github.io/_posts/2016-10-01-essence-machine-deep-learning.md

 PART 5 - [Recap](https://1drv.ms/p/s!ApOZHae4ogqZgog1P9HHN_4u3UeMeA) & Introduction to [Latent Variable Models + (advanced) Bayesian inference](https://1drv.ms/p/s!ApOZHae4ogqZgog1P9HHN_4u3UeMeA)

-## <a name="map">The Map of Machine Learning</a>
+## <a name="map">The Map(s) of Machine Learning</a>
+***Disclaimer***: The map below, with focus on different model classes, is an INCOMPLETE map.
+It has been designed to make it easier for aspiring ML self-learners to transit from DNN (or [basic ML](https://www.coursera.org/learn/machine-learning)) to PGM, given that they had covered the "base" (the first 4 parts in [Course content](#notes) above).
+For a more comprehensive picture of model classes, see [Shakir Mohamed's talk](http://videolectures.net/deeplearning2016_mohamed_generative_models/).

-{% maincolumn 'assets/img/mapofML.png' 'The Map of Machine Learning, with focus on model classes & connection to other fields of study.
+{% maincolumn 'assets/img/mapofML.png' 'The Map(s) of Machine Learning, with focus on model classes & connection to other fields of study.
 Materials covered in this course correspond to the "base"  on the map' %}